danielsaidi/website_danielsaidi/_posts/2019/2019-01-26-async-operations.md

 }
 ```

-There's nothing special about this protocol.
-When you implement it, just implement `performOperation(on:completion:)` and specify `CollectionType` with a typealias.
+There's nothing special about this.
+When you implement this protocl, just implement `performOperation(on:completion:)` and specify `CollectionType` with a typealias.
 However, it's not that helpful either, since it just describes how to operate on a collection.
 We must do some more coding to get some real benefits out of this.

 ### Operating on a collection